view-components/view-components/doc/cookbook.md

 If you need to ignore css & js resources on all pages of your application, there are two options:

 a.
-Place this code to your application bootstrap
+Place this code to your application bootstrap.

 b.
 Register service provider in view-components bootstrap.
-This will allow to avoid execution of this code if view-components isn't used inside any page or console command.
+This will allow to avoid execution of mentioned code on pages that don't use view-components and console commands that share same application bootstrap.

 ServiceProvider class: